Floorp-Projects/Floorp/docs/contributing/how_to_submit_a_patch.rst

 .. note::

-   Note: Be sure to build the application with the patch applied.
+   Be sure to build the application with the patch applied.
 This ensures it runs as expected, passing automated tests, and/or runs through the `try server <https://wiki.mozilla.org/Build:TryServerAsBranch>`__.
 In the